| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 this situation provides, but exam time may provide a sobering reality

+check.
 Many private colleges provide significantly smaller

 classes and more individual attention.
 However, the price tag can